Samarak99/samarak99.github.io/README.md

 ### Personal Message

-This was the first time I developed a game on website, and I gave it all my passion,dedication, and knowledge in the field of web development.
+This was the first time I developed a game on website, and I gave it all my passion, dedication, and knowledge in the field of web development.
 I focused on every single detail, from user interface, to user experience, to a smooth and easy navigating in the game, to design and music.
 Every single model or design is customised for this game, so I hope you will like this work of ART.

 ## Special Thanks